EVERY LIFE IS UNIQUE,

 Scott accepted his diagnosis of Bulbar ALS with dignity and courage in August, 2018.
 He made the best of each day, facing challenges without complaint.
 His pleasant, easy going personality shone throughout his journey.
 Special memories were made when it became necessary to move to Pictou County with his sister in September, 2018.

 Much gratitude is extended to the ALS Clinic, Halifax, ALS NB/NS Society, Pictou County VON, Dr. Kwasnik, Palliative Care as well as medical staff of the Aberdeen Hospital who played a role in his care.

 Visitation will be from 6-9 pm on Saturday, October 5, 2019 and from 1- 2 pm Sunday, October 6, in the H.W.
 Angus Funeral Home, New Glasgow.
 Funeral service will be held at 2 pm on Sunday, October 6, 2019 in the H.W.
 Angus Funeral Home Chapel.
 Burial will take place in Brookside Cemetery.

 Donations to the ALS NB/NS Society, Pictou County VON or the Aberdeen Palliative Care Society would be greatly appreciated.

 The carriage held but just Ourselves-

 And Immortality.”
 Emily Dickinson

 Until we meet again dear, sweet brother- RIP

-www.angusfuneralhomes.comTo send flowers to the family of Scott MacNeil, please visit Tribute Store
+www.angusfuneralhomes.comTo send flowers to the family or plant a tree in memory of Scott MacNeil, please visit Tribute Store